Rail transport in Latvia

 The Rail Baltica project aims to connect Latvia and the other Baltic states to the European standard gauge by approximately 2030.
 Ten regional stations are planned in the section from Bauska to Salacgrīva.

 Although PV has been a monopolist in passenger train, in February 2022 the Road Transport Administration of the Ministry of Transport of Latvia announced the first market survey on potential private rail passenger service providers.

+Future expansion

+Rail Baltica is an ongoing greenfield railway infrastructure project which will link all Baltic States, including Latvia, Poland and, eventually, Finland.
+Being a part of the Trans-European Transport Networks (TEN-T), it is one of the priority projects of the European Union.
+It will introduce standard-gauge high-speed rail with an operating speed of 249 km/h for passenger trains.
+As of 2023, the Rail Baltica project completion is scheduled for 2030, with a start of services on some of the sections in 2028.